vital-ai/vital-examples/enron-js-app/README.md

 ============

-An example vertx app built with vitalservice-vertx-mod and vitalservice-js library
+An example vertx app built with vitalservice-vertx3 and vital-js library